How to access the GPU using Docker

 You can also run Docker images provided by other sources and use them with your GPU Instance - for instance, you might want to use Docker images provided by Nvidia, Google, etc. Alternatively, you could also choose to build your own Docker images.

-Choose a Docker image from the containers shipped with your GPU Instance.
-See our reference content for more information about the available Docker images, including the specific commands to run each of them.
+- Choose a Docker image from the containers shipped with your GPU Instance.
+See our additional content for more information about the available Docker images, including the specific commands to run each of them.

 [OPTIONS]with any relevant options parameters, and

 We recommend that you map volumes from your GPU Instance to your Docker containers, so that your work is not lost when you exit the Docker container.
-For increased data redundancy, we also recommend that the directories you map to your Docker containers are stored on Block Storage, for increased data redundancy.
+For increased data redundancy, we also recommend that the directories you map to your Docker containers are stored on Block Storage.

 You can map directories from your GPU Instance’s local storage, to your Docker container, using the